expo/expo/docs/pages/versions/unversioned/sdk/media-library.md

 #### Arguments

 - **listener (_function_)** -- A callback that is called when any assets have been inserted or deleted from the library. **On Android** it's invoked with an empty object. **On iOS** it's invoked with an object that contains following keys:
+  - **shouldFullyReload (_boolean_)** -- Whether to all assets reloads is needed.
+When the user changes the permissions, this value will be set to `true` and you should reload all used assets.
   - **insertedAssets (_array_)** -- Array of [assets](#assets) that have been inserted to the library.
   - **deletedAssets (_array_)** -- Array of [assets](#assets) that have been deleted from the library.
   - **updatedAssets (_array_)** -- Array of [assets](#assets) that have been updated or completed downloading from network storage (iCloud in iOS).